Umm-Al-Qura calendar

 In addition to the above requirements, there are further conditions that determine the eligibility of an animal for sacrifice.
 Qurbani animals should not:

 Different Qurbani animals contain different shares.
-Goats and sheep each contain a single share, which means that the animal must be purchased in its entirety in order for it to be offered as Qurbani.
-Conversely, a cow, bull, buffalo, or camel each contains seven shares.
-This means that up to seven Muslims can each contribute towards the cost of the animal and will receive their share in accordance with Qurbani meat distribution rules.
+Small animals such as goats and sheep contain a single share, which means that the animal must be purchased by one person only.
+At the same time, large animals like cows, buffaloes, or camels contain seven shares.
+This means that up to seven people can contribute towards the cost of the animal to purchase their Qurbani shares.

 Contact us